-Court of Protection solicitor, Hayley Blyth, looks at the moral dimensions of life sustaining treatment
+Court of Protection solicitor, Hayley Bundey, looks at the moral and legal dimensions of forcing life sustaining treatment.

-The following case has highlighted the difficulties which Judges are faced with when deciding whether to force a person to undergo life sustaining treatment under the Mental Capacity Act 2005.
+The following case highlights the difficulties which judges are faced with when deciding whether to force a person to undergo life sustaining treatment under the Mental Capacity Act 2005.

-The case of Re E (Medical Treatment: Anorexia) (Rev 1) [2012 EWHC 1639 (CoP) involved an application by a local authority for the Court to order that life sustaining treatment should be given to a 32 year old woman against her wishes.
+The case involved an application by a local authority for the court to make an order forcing life sustaining treatment to a 32 year old woman against her wishes.

-E was suffering from extremely severe anorexia nervosa and other chronic health conditions such that the emergency application was issued in the Court of Protection by her local authority on 18th May 2012.
-E’s death was imminent, she was refusing to eat and was taking only a small amount of water.
+She was suffering from extremely severe anorexia nervosa and other chronic health conditions.
+An emergency application was issued in the Court of Protection by her local authority.
+Her death was imminent, she was refusing to eat and was taking only a small amount of water.
 She was being looked after in a community hospital under a palliative care regime whose purpose was to allow her to die in comfort.

-E was represented by the Official Solicitor as her litigation friend and the remaining parties to the claim were her parents, the local authority and the health authority.
+The woman was represented by the Official Solicitor as her litigation friend and the remaining parties to the court action were her parents, the local authority and the health authority.

-The Judge considered this case to be the first example of an application before the Court where the issue was whether to order life sustaining treatment for a person who, whilst lacking capacity, was fully aware of her situation (as compared to previous cases before the court involving patients in a permanent vegetative state or cases where the patient was very young or very old and suffering from an incurable terminal illness).
+The Judge considered this case to be the first example of an application before the Court where the issue was whether to order life sustaining treatment for a person who, while lacking capacity, was fully aware of her situation.
+The case stood in contrast to previous cases before the court involving patients in a permanent vegetative state or cases where the patient was very young or very old and suffering from an incurable terminal illness.

-E was described as an intelligent, charming person who, whilst gravely unwell, was not incurable.
-She did not seek to die but did not want to eat or be fed.
+The woman was described as an intelligent, charming person who, while gravely unwell, was not incurable.
+She did not seek to die, but did not want to eat or be fed.
 She saw her life as pointless and wanted to be able to make her own decision knowing that that decision would lead to her death.
-The Judge also had to consider the fact that E had, on two previous occasions in 2011, attempted to make advance decisions refusing the treatment which was now being proposed.
+The Judge also had to consider the fact that she had on two previous occasions attempted to make advance decisions refusing the treatment which was now being proposed.

 The Position of the Parties

-E’s parents did not want E to die but years of supporting her through a series of unsuccessful treatments meant that without further medical intervention having a real prospect of making a difference they felt their daughter’s wishes should be respected.
+The parents did not want their daughter to die, but years of supporting her through a series of unsuccessful treatments meant that without further medical intervention having a real prospect of making a difference they felt their daughter’s wishes should be respected.

 The medical staff were highly doubtful about further coercive treatment but offered to support whatever course was taken.
 The health authority itself adopted a neutral position.

-The Official Solicitor, on behalf of E, relied on the advice of Dr Glover whose view was that it was not in her interests to be forcibly fed.
-However, on reflection, and having studied her medical records, he advised that if treatment which might return E to relatively normal life was available but had not so far been tried that she should receive it.
-The Official Solicitor therefore sought a declaration that forcible feeding was in E’s best interests.
+The Official Solicitor, on behalf of the woman, relied on the advice of Dr Glover whose view was that it was not in her interests to be forcibly fed.
+However, on reflection, and having studied her medical records, he advised that if treatment which might return her to relatively normal life was available but had not so far been tried then she should receive it.
+The Official Solicitor therefore sought a declaration that forcing life sustaining treatment was in her best interests.

 The Judge’s Decision

-There was no doubt that E had an impairment of, or a disturbance in the functioning of, the mind or brain in the form of her anorexia.
-Equally it was clear that in terms of MCA s.
-3(1) she could understand and retain the information relevant to the treatment decision and could communicate her decision.
+There was no doubt that the woman had an impairment of the mind in the form of her anorexia.
+Equally it was clear that she could understand and retain the information relevant to the treatment and could communicate her decision.

-However, there was strong evidence that E’s obsessive fear of weight gain made her incapable of weighing the advantages and disadvantages of eating in any meaningful way.
-For E, the compulsion to prevent calories entering her system had become the card that trumped all others.
+However, there was strong evidence that her obsessive fear of weight gain made her incapable of weighing the advantages and disadvantages of eating in any meaningful way.
+Her compulsion to prevent calories entering her system had become the card that trumped all others.

 Further, by the time of the hearing she was subject to strong sedative medication and was in a severely weakened condition.
 She was described by her parents as being in a “drug haze”.